pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 </Alert>

-Use these configuration snippets to specify a local configuration that will be ignored by Pantheon, such as database credentials.
+Use the Drupal 9 and Drupal 7 configuration snippets in the subsections below to specify a local configuration that will be ignored by Pantheon, such as database credentials.

 ### Drupal 9